Pond Life (TV series): Episodes

-Pet - After watching a Pet Rescue style show, Dolly becomes obsessed with the idea of saving a cute animal from the show - but is disappointed to be offered a rare 'Dracula hamster'.
+Pet – After watching a Pet Rescue-style show, Dolly becomes obsessed with the idea of saving a cute animal from the show – but is disappointed to be offered a rare 'Dracula hamster'.
 When Mrs A gives away Perky's puppies (because they're not pedigree), Dolly sees her chance to rescue a more photogenic animal.
-Unfortunately little puppy Sprout quickly grows huge and unmanageable, and Dolly begins to regret taking on either pet - with her attempts to appear compassionate on TV failing miserably.
+Unfortunately little puppy Sprout quickly grows huge and unmanageable, and Dolly begins to regret taking on either pet – with her attempts to appear compassionate on TV failing miserably.

-Fat - Dolly returns from a trip to Australia having gained huge amounts of weight - but she doesn't seem to have noticed.
+Fat – Dolly returns from a trip to Australia having gained huge amounts of weight – but she doesn't seem to have noticed.
 After Belle finally plucks up the courage to tell her, Dolly tries, and fails at, a number of fad diets.
-Meanwhile Belle has joined s dating agency in the hope of finding s man not obsessed with slim women - but her date Ray soon has a bigger woman in his sights...
+Meanwhile Belle has joined a dating agency in the hope of finding a man not obsessed with slim women – but her date Ray soon has a bigger woman in his sights...

-Falling Out - Dolly is furious when Belle stretches her newly knitted jumper.
-However, she soon spots an opportunity to use her skills when she applies for a job at a new knitwear boutique - unaware Belle also wanted the job.
+Falling Out – Dolly is furious when Belle stretches her newly knitted jumper.
+However, she soon spots an opportunity to use her skills when she applies for a job at a new knitwear boutique – unaware Belle also wanted the job.
 The pair soon fall out, both blaming the other.
 Belle tries to replace Dolly by befriending Gloria Leaf, while Dolly pals up with boutique manager Sonia, but both soon prove fair-weather friends.